 Helping CFOs plan through changeable conditions

-After the rise back into the black last month, the UK remains just in the positive zone with a score on the Accountagility Index (AAX) for September of 5.04.
+The UK has made forward progress in the placid month of October, with the Accountagility (AAX) rising from 5.03 last month to a six month high of 5.16.
 The Index records UK political and economic health in a score out of ten, and any score above 5.00 is positive.

 What makes up the Accountagility Index (AAX)?

 The data used to calculate the Accountagility Index are based on eleven key factors, all derived from a diverse range of independent and credible sources

 - UK economic growth – A key building block of UK prosperity

 - Markets – Reflects the health of larger British companies

 - UK inflation – An important measure which needs to be carefully monitored

 - Sterling strength – Affects imports, exports and confidence